 We try to limit the radiation dose given to any patient at any time.
 However, the value of CT scanning in detecting, staging, and following disease is so important that the risk of the radiation exposure becomes a secondary concern.
 This does not mean that you should have CT exams performed without a good reason and the timing and frequency of the exams will depend upon your particular situation.
-The radiologists at Froedtert & the Medical College work diligently to minimize the radiation exposure of each exam while ensuring high quality images.
+Our radiologists work diligently to minimize the radiation exposure of each exam while ensuring high quality images.

 Since CT scans expose me to radiation, can’t I just have an ultrasound or MRI?

 A CT scan is currently the best way to look at a large area of the body quickly.
 An MRI or ultrasound tends to be a more focused exam.
 To have an MRI that would cover the large area comprising the chest, abdomen, and pelvis would take hours to complete and would still lack a great deal of the information that the CT can provide.